-NAMA has established a Strategy and Communications function whose responsibility is to manage external communications with stakeholders and with the press to ensure that the Agency acts as transparently as possible, within the parameters of its legal obligations.
+NAMA has established a Communications function whose responsibility is to manage external communications with stakeholders and with the press to ensure that the Agency acts as transparently as possible, within the parameters of its legal obligations.

-Processes for receiving, reviewing and responding to general public queries have been established as well as processes for handling and responding to Parliamentary Questions, Oireachtas queries and Freedom of Information requests.
-The NAMA Communications Team has overall responsibility for providing information to and responding to follow up queries from the Public Accounts Committee.
+Processes for receiving, reviewing and responding to general public queries have been established as well as processes for handling and responding to Parliamentary Questions and Oireachtas queries.
+The NAMA Communications Team has overall responsibility for providing information to and responding to follow up queries from Oireachtas Committees.